NativeScript/nativescript-angular-guide/src/chapters/chapter3.md

 import {User} from "./shared/user/user";
 ```

 Here you import the `User` class that you just defined.
-Note the parallel between the `export` command used in the previous example and the `import` command used in the previous example.
+Note the parallel between the `export` command used in the previous example and the `import` command used here.
 The reason the `User` class is available to import is because it was explicitly exported.
 You’ll see other examples of `import` and `export` as you go through this guide.

 Next, replace the existing `AppComponent` definition with the one below, which uses the `User` class you just imported.